-Our insurance business is subject to comprehensive regulation and supervision in all countries in which AEGON operates.
+AEGON's insurance business is subject to comprehensive regulation and supervision in all countries in which it operates.
 The primary purpose of such regulation is to protect policyholders, not holders of securities.
 Changes in existing insurance laws and regulations may affect the way in which AEGON conduct business and the products offered.
-Changes in pension and employee benefit regulation, social security regulation, financial services regulation, taxation and the regulation of securities products and transactions may adversely affect our ability to sell new policies or claims exposure on existing policies.
+Changes in pension and employee benefit regulation, social security regulation, financial services regulation, taxation and the regulation of securities products and transactions may adversely affect AEGON's ability to sell new policies or claims exposure on existing policies.
 Additionally, the insurance laws or regulations adopted or amended from time to time may be more restrictive or may result in higher costs than current requirements.
+The continuing financial markets dislocation may lead to extensive changes in existing laws and regulations, and regulatory frameworks, applicable to AEGON's businesses in the countries in which it operates.
+Changes in these laws and regulations may materially increase AEGON's direct and indirect compliance and other expenses of doing business thus having a material adverse effect on AEGON's financial condition or results of operations.

-Litigation and regulatory investigations may adversely affect our business, results of operations and financial condition.
+Litigation and regulatory investigations may adversely affect AEGON's business, results of operations and financial condition.

 AEGON faces significant risks of litigation and regulatory investigations and actions in connection with activities as an insurer, securities issuer, employer, investment advisor, investor and taxpayer.
 In recent years, the insurance industry has increasingly been the subject of litigation, investigation and regulatory activity by various governmental and enforcement authorities concerning common industry practices such as the disclosure of contingent commissions and the accounting treatment of finite reinsurance or other non-traditional insurance products.
-AEGON cannot predict at this time the effect this current trend towards litigation and investigation will have on the insurance industry or our business.
+AEGON cannot predict at this time the effect this current trend towards litigation and investigation will have on the insurance industry or AEGON's business.
 Lawsuits, including class actions and regulatory actions, may be difficult to assess or quantify, may seek recovery of very large and/or indeterminate amounts, including punitive and treble damages, and their existence and magnitude may remain unknown for substantial periods of time.
-A substantial legal liability or a significant regulatory action could have a materially adverse effect on our business, results of operations and financial condition.
+A substantial legal liability or a significant regulatory action could have a materially adverse effect on AEGON's business, results of operations and financial condition.